rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `slabBurnTimeFix`

 Reduce the burn time of Thaumcraft's greatwood and silverwood slabs to match that of Minecraft's wooden slabs.

+## Staff Foci Effect Fixes

+**Config option:** `staffFocusEffectFix`

+Fixes a graphical error where focus effects would appear below the tip of a staff.